 We are recognised as one of the leading jazz promoters in London and the UK and are highly respected in the jazz and arts scene with a reputation in particular for successful and diverse programming and for bringing new audiences to live jazz.
 We have been nominated on many occasions for a variety of jazz awards and honours and were recently awarded an honorary "Freedom of the Old Borough of Camberwell" for our work in the local community.

-The Directors are Russell Occomore, Simon Fernsby, Mary Devlin, Pete Watson, Jonny Phillips, & Mark Warby.
+The Directors are Russell Occomore, Simon Fernsby, Mary Devlin, and Jonny Phillips.

-From left to right are Russell Occomore, Simon Fernsby, Mary Devlin and Peter Watson.
+From left to right are Russell Occomore, Simon Fernsby, Mary Devlin and (former director) Peter Watson.